 Cross-Border Communication Barriers

-- Physical and Physiological Barriers: If someone is hard of hearing, or doesn’t have reading glasses on, this can create barriers to getting communication across.
+If someone is hard of hearing, or don’t have reading glasses on, this can create barriers to getting communication across.
 Non-verbal communication can also easily be misunderstood if gestures, body language and posture are different from what one is used to.
 HSBC had a great marketing campaign called ‘the worlds local bank‘ a few years ago that truly brought this message home.
 Check out more about gestures below.

 To move forward with your communication you need to sit back and think.
 Apply some simple thumb rules to your new way of communicating:

-- Think before you speak, gesture or act in a new culture.
+Think before you speak, gesture or act in a new culture.
 Have you read up on what local customs are, and are you aware of the Do’s and Don’ts?
-UNDP has excellent country guides to look into, and on Amazon.co.uk you can find a great selection of books – some of which are included below under Recommended and Related.
+UNDP has excellent country guides to look into, and on Amazon.co.uk you can find a great selection of books.

 Your hand gestures can come across as rude.
 Learn a bit of what is the local way on non-verbal communication.
 Start by checking out this guide from cheap flights.co.uk: Global Hand Gestures